-Computer viruses, cyber-attacks, phishing scams and other external hazards, as well as any internal process or employee failures, could expose our information technology systems to security breaches that may cause critical data to be corrupted or confidential or proprietary information to be exposed, cause system disruptions or shut-downs, or expose us to financial fraud.
+Computer viruses, cyber-attacks, phishing scams and other external hazards, as well as any internal process or employee failures, could expose our information technology systems to security breaches that may cause critical data to be corrupted or confidential or proprietary information to be exposed, cause system disruptions or shutdowns, or expose us to financial fraud.
 In addition to our own information, we receive and may be responsible for protecting confidential or personal information of ceding companies, policyholders, employees, and other third parties, which could also be compromised in the event of a security breach.
 For example, in May 2023, we discovered that we were among the companies impacted by the CLOP (a third party criminal group) cyber-attack on Progress Software's MOVEit Transfer product, a file-transfer application we have used to manage data transfers.
 Although the MOVEit Transfer software is not part of our core processing system, and it operates within a server that is segmented from our other information technology systems, the cyber-attack resulted in a number of regulatory data breach notifications and cedant communications.
-In January 2024, a purported class action, or any additional resultant actions will have a material adverse effect on our business, this or similar incidents, or any other such breach of our or our third parties' data security infrastructure, could have a material adverse effect on our business, results of operations and financial condition.
+In January 2024, a purported class action arising out of this incident was filed against one of our wholly-owned subsidiaries.
+While we do not believe the MOVEit incident, the related class action, or any additional resultant actions will have a material adverse effect on our business, this or similar incidents, or any other such breach of our or our third parties' data security infrastructure, could have a material adverse effect on our business, results of operations and financial condition.